 - Changeable camera lenses.

 Babysense Video Baby Monitor

-The battery life only lasts for up to eight hours, which may not be enough for your baby to get a full night’s sleep, if you’re lucky and yours was a better sleeper than mine was.
+The battery life only lasts for up to eight hours, which may not be long enough for your baby to get a full night’s sleep — if you’re lucky, and your little one is a better sleeper than mine was.
 Fortunately, the unit has an eco mode that lets you save power.
 Once activated, it will turn the unit on only when sound is detected.

 - Decent picture quality at an affordable price.

-- Power saving mode to extend battery life.
+- Power-saving mode to extend battery life.

-- Can be extended to take four cameras.
+- It can take four cameras.

-4. Philips Avent DECT Baby Monitor
+Philips Avent DECT SCD720 Baby Monitor

-- Range up to 900 feet in the open and up to 50 feet at home.
+- Range up to 1,000 feet in the open and 160 feet at home.

 - Long-lasting batteries.

 VTech DM221 Audio Baby Monitor

 If you’re on a budget and want an audio-only unit, this one from VTech has an excellent open range of up to 1,000 feet and up to 160 feet indoors.
-That gives you plenty of room to do laundry, prepare dinner or just take five minutes for yourself in the garden.
+That gives you plenty of room to do laundry, prepare dinner, or just take five minutes for yourself in the garden.

-Two-way talkback lets you communicate with your little one when you’re not in the room with them.
+Two-way talk-back lets you communicate with your little one when you’re not in the room with them.
 You might even be able to soothe them back to sleep.

 - Excellent range indoors and out.